Aditya2906040/FileServer/README.md

 # FileServer

-This is a fileserver using custom created TCP sockets using C++
+Sockit is a fileserver using custom created TCP sockets using C++

+#Overview